 The two sides should make the enhancing of people's livelihoods the foundation of developing China-Africa relationship.
 China will do more to help Africa alleviate poverty, increase employment and income, and better the lives of its people.

-China and Africa should enhance friendly exchanges, mutual learning and harmonious co-existence of Chinese and African civilizations.
+China and Africa should enhance friendly exchanges, mutual learning and harmonious coexistence of Chinese and African civilizations.
 This communication would also involve expanding personnel exchanges on art, education and sports, think tanks and media, as well as women and youth.

 China champions a new vision of security that is widely available, comprehensive, cooperative and sustainable.
 We will firmly support African countries and the African Union as well as other regional organizations in Africa in solving African issues in the African way.

 With regards to environmental issues of the day, China will strengthen exchange and cooperation with Africa on the particulars of climate change, clean energy, prevention and control of desertification and soil erosion, as well as the protection of wild animals and plants.
-These issues especially affect the continent and need to be addressed in our communications.

 Eight major initiatives